 We teach children to respect each other and the adults around them.
 We encourage children to share toys, take turns and resolve disputes verbally.
 We prevent children from hurting or endangering themselves or each other.

 We have a different theme each week and offer a "circle time" during our busiest hour each day.
 Circle times include: two or three related words in Spanish and American Sign Language, a letter and number of the week, the weather, the calendar, counting, colors, shapes, stories, music, rhythms, dance, yoga and art.
 In addition to our structured curriculum, we also reserve the campus movement room for several hours week, play outside on the playground, and take nature walks or swim in the wading pool when the weather permits.
 We also offer several holiday “parties” each quarter open to all Bastyr community children.

-Rates and provider-child ratios at the PRC are lower than most centers in the area.
-Rates are for the 2012-2013 academic year.
+Rates and teacher-child ratios at the PRC are lower than most centers in the area.
+Rates are for the 2013-2014 academic year.